janwilmake/daily-interview/README.md

 POC:

-- daily cronjob with my owner token
+- ✅ get the realtime speech-to-speech to work, including with a daily cronjob, with demo instructions.
+- ✅ outgoing phonecall to user phone number (use screenless number so it's already recorded)
 - get my repos active in last 24 hours
 - then get readme for those (file.forgithub.com/janwilmake/README.md?repos=x,y,z)
 - craft prompt based on these repos, to interview the developer about it.
-- outgoing phonecall to user phone number (use screenless number so it's already recorded)

 MVP: